Monday, September 12, 2022

 But the sunshine was coming back, along with clear nights that granted the ability to navigate through the land.
 Sometimes the morning rays trickled through the clouds and burst into my sleepy eyes like a beam of hope.
 But it wasn’t happening today.

 Molly and I paused for a break.
 Jagged edges of building ruins pierced through the snow near us, a cruel reminder of what was.
 During the months leading up to our final days at Luchan, rumors the sickness wiped out most of the war survivors circulated through the compound.
 I suppose the rumors weren’t rumors because we hadn’t encountered a living soul since we started our journey.
-Even the animals were gone.
+Even the animals were scarce.

 Molly pointed onward, and we continued.